hakujin/build-pentadactyl/README.md

 # build-pentadactyl
-Correctly build the latest Pentadactyl from hg
+`make` to correctly build the latest Pentadactyl from hg